John Dawes: Early life and education

 Dawes was born in Chapel of Ease, part of Abercarn, near Newbridge, on 29 June 1940.
+His father was a colliery blacksmith.
 He was educated at Lewis School Pengam, and later at University College of Wales, Aberystwyth where he earned a degree in chemistry.

-He later achieved a PGCE at Loughborough College.
+He later achieved a PGCE at Loughborough College whilst continuing to play rugby for Newbridge.

+By 1964 he had moved to London in support of his wife's ambitions as an opera singer.
+He worked as a chemistry teacher in Hounslow.

 Rugby playing career

 Club

 Dawes played club rugby for Newbridge in Monmouthshire.

 He then joined London Welsh.
 Dawes was appointed captain, and effectively also as coach, for the 1965–66 season, leading the club in a period of great success in the late 1960s.
 He initially significantly increased fitness levels, and then led the club in an open, running, quick-passing, attacking style of rugby, including an overlapping full-back, and relatively skilled forwards.
 One 1968–69 performance was described by journalist John Reason as "one of the most brilliant exhibitions of club football it has been my privilege to see", and by journalist Terry O'Connor as "the finest display by a club team I can remember", further describing London Welsh "switching attacks with speed and handling skill".